jc-prg/mbox/BACKLOG.md

 * OK - BUG app - jump to album doesnt work - no error detected
 * OK - BUG app - track delete from list (when not connected any more), doesn't work ... maybe, as used the same function as in edit dialog?
 * OK - BUG app - create playlist -> missing translation ("pleases wait" on button)

-- new volume control
+* OK - new volume control
+* OK - BUG app - edit playlist (if data is not connected correctly any more, e.g. due to reload)
+* OK - cleaned code (readable functions, sorted into the right files)

 - timeout for API Request and reaction to the timeout (show error message) - required e.g. if parallel processes like a system update is running on the raspberry
 - filter for genres (or other metadata ...)
-- use enhanced local player also for playlists (tracks & albums to be loaded)
 - appMsg.confirm -> place dialog in the middle (bit more above ...)
 - reload control panel whenever pressed button (show new title and new buttons immedatley)